EscravoDaMente/EscravoDaMente/README.md

 - 👋 Hi, I’m Vinicius Carinhanha
 - 👀 I’m interested in Learning and Working
 - 🌱 I’m currently learning Python Back-End
-- 💞️ I’m looking to collaborate on any opportunity that would be available for my knowledge.
+- 💞️ I’m looking to collaborate on any opportunity that would be available for developing my knowledge.
 - 📫 How to reach me: You can contact me on linkedin - linkedin.com/in/vinicius-carinhanha-389bb0169 or contact me via whatsapp: +55 (71) 99208-5889.

 <!---